csc301-fall-2022/team-project-9-sayyara-t/deliverable-2/README.md

 - **Dependency installation**

-  - At the root level, run `npm install` to Jest, a testing framework
+  - At the root level, run `npm install:all` to install the dependencies used in the project
-  - `cd ./server` and run `npm install` to install server dependencies
-  - `cd ./client` and run `npm install` to install client dependencies

 - **Database setup**

   - Go to the the config file located at `./server/app/config/config.json`